SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/file/text.md

 ## Source

 Reads data from text files present at a path.
-Returns a single column dataframe based on the config.

 ### Source Parameters